 - Customized compliance: The reporting may also be customizable to donor’s requirements, e.g. ensuring the grantee complies with specific donor issued metrics on the reach and success of the grant.

 Due diligence is a daunting but invaluable step in identifying the effectiveness of a potential grantee.
-As an NGO with a 20-year history in international grantmaking, Give2Asia is well-prepared to help funders achieve their overseas philanthropic goals.
+With over 20 years of international grantmaking, Give2Asia is well-prepared to help funders achieve their overseas philanthropic goals.
 If you’re interested in learning more about our grantmaking services, you can request a consultation with our team.